 This has led to an urban myth that Red Bull contains bull semen.
 It’s not true.
 These days taurine is synthesised in the laboratory.

 Since 1999, many energy drinks have come and gone in the Australian market, but the category has shown strong growth.
-According the Australian Bureau of Statistics (ABS), sales in Australia and New Zealand increased from 34.5 million litres in 2001 to 155.6 million litres in 2010.
+According to the Australian Bureau of Statistics (ABS), sales in Australia and New Zealand increased from 34.5 million litres in 2001 to 155.6 million litres in 2010.
 Coca Cola entered the field with Mother in 2006.
-This was followed by Rockstar, introduced in Las Vegas USA in 2001 and launched in Australia in 2008, and by Monster, launched in 2010.
+This was followed by Rockstar, introduced in Las Vegas USA in 2001 and launched in Australia in 2008, and Monster, launched in 2010.

 Health authorities have raised concerns about the amount of caffeine and sugar in energy drinks.
 Manufacturers have generally agreed not to sample them or market them to anyone under 18, although this does not prevent their sale to children.
-However, the ABS figures in 2010 showed that these drinks made up less that 0.4 per cent of total intake of non-alcoholic, non-dairy beverages among 14 to 18 year-olds and only 1.7 per cent of this age group consumed them.
+However, the ABS figures in 2010 showed that these drinks made up less than 0.4 per cent of the total intake of non-alcoholic, non-dairy beverages among 14 to 18 year-olds and only 1.7 per cent of this age group consumed them.